Important Update: Read this before going any further

 Lastly, if I can offer you any piece of advice, it’s this:

-As difficult as things might seem when you’re getting started in a business… try not to waiver from your core values.
+As difficult as things might seem when you’re getting started in a business… think about what you want things to look like, long-term.
+Chase the freedom and build the lifestyle you want – don’t chase the money.
 Be yourself, not someone else.

 And also, while it’s definitely good to work hard… make sure you’re taking care of yourself along the way.